gerhynes/docker-notes/README.md

 ### Container Bootup Order
 If you spin up an app and its database at the same time, you can run into race conditions.
 Use `depends_on` to tell Docker if a container depends on another container being started first.

-You should still include logic to cover this in your application since Docker can only tell if the container was created, not if say the database is ready for connections.
+You should still include logic to cover this in your application since Docker can only tell if the container was created, not if, for example, the database is ready for connections.

 If you run `docker-compose up` while a container is running, Docker is smart enought to apply changes to the running container.
-You can use `docker-compose up --build` if you've added new dependencies.
+You can use `docker-compose up --build` to rebuild the container if you've added new dependencies.

-If you do this, you do need pass `-V` to tell Docker to recreate anonymous volumes instead of retrieving data from the previous containers.
+If you do this, you do need to pass `-V` to tell Docker to recreate anonymous volumes instead of retrieving data from the previous containers.

 ### Working with Nginx
 To get your Nginx configuration file to your Nginx container, you can configure a bind mount and sync the files.